PBC48/ECE-3400-Fall-2018/docs/lab1.md

     </font>
 </figure>

+We set up a circuit according to the following schematic, similar to what we had already set up to read the potentiometer values and adding the connection of the LED to a PWM pin:

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/Schematic-PotentiometerBlink.PNG" width="500">
     <font size="2">
-    <figcaption> Schematic for controlling blink with potentiometer
+    <figcaption> Schematic for controlling LED brightness with potentiometer
     </figcaption>
     </font>
 </figure>

-### Demonstration of LED Controlled by Potentiometer
+In accordance with our earlier observation of larger resistances resulting in a dimmer LED, adjusting the potentiometer changed the brightness of the LED, as shown by the following demonstration of the LED controlled by the potentiometer:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Dvo0qhI7H8Y" target="_blank"><img src="http://img.youtube.com/vi/Dvo0qhI7H8Y/0.jpg" alt="Demonstration of Internal LED Blinking" width="240" height="180" border="10" /></a>